It won’t be long before more people have them than don’t.

 A male pet presented for abdominal pain, with no testicles in the scrotum and no surgical tattoo may undergo unnecessary abdominal surgery looking for a torsed or cancerous testicle that isn’t even there.

-So, when your pet’s doctor recommends a small, discreet surgical tattoo with your pet’s alteration surgery, don’t hesitate to say yes.
+So, when your pet’s doctor recommends a small, discreet surgical tattoo with your pet’s alteration surgery, don’t hesitate to say yes, although, like everything about your pet’s medical care, the decision is up to you.
+Tattoos are optional.